classgraph/classgraph/classgraph-vfs/README.md

 }
 ```

-The buffer can be the mapping itself, so it must not be read after the `Vfs` is closed, even while
+The buffer can be the mapping itself, so it must not be read after the root it came from, or the
+`Vfs`, is closed, even while
 the wrapper is still open.
 That is the one place in this API where closing during a read is not
 reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the caller to
 translate the failure.
 What such a read does instead depends on how the JDK releases the mapping: on
-JDK 22 or later the file is unmapped as the `Vfs` closes, and the read throws
+JDK 22 or later the file is unmapped as the root closes, and the read throws
 `IllegalStateException`; below JDK 22 the open wrapper holds the file mapped until it is closed, so
 the read quietly returns the file content.

 `entry.load()` and `entry.loadAsString()` copy the content into a `byte[]` and a UTF-8 `String`
 respectively.
-There is nothing to close, and the result stays valid after the `Vfs` is closed:
+There is nothing to close, and the result stays valid after the root and the `Vfs`
+are closed:

 ```java
 byte[] classfile = entry.load();
 String manifest = entry.loadAsString();
 ```

-All four throw `IOException` if the entry cannot be read, or if the `Vfs` has been closed.
+All four throw `IOException` if the entry cannot be read, or if the root, or the `Vfs`, has been
+closed.
 A fifth,
 `entry.openChannel()`, returns a `ReadableByteChannel` for code that reads that way.

 ### Read a jarfile that is not on disk